Secure CheckoutPersonal information is secured with SSL technology.

-Prognostic and Therapeutic Applications of RKIP in Cancer provides updated reviews on the chemistry, signaling, pre-clinical and clinical activities, and the role of RKIP expression levels for diagnostics, prognosis and potential interventions.
-The current status on the potential use and application of therapeutic RKIP inducers in cancer has not advanced until very recently as a result of extensive biochemical preclinical findings.
+Prognostic and Therapeutic Applications of RKIP in Cancer provides updated reviews on the chemistry, signaling, pre-clinical and clinical activities, and role of RKIP expression levels for diagnostics, prognosis and potential interventions.
 The development of novel compounds and conjugates that selectively induce RKIP expression in cancer open a novel era of new therapeutics and their potential in the treatment of highly resistant cancers and metastases.
 Edited and written by internationally renowned experts in the field of novel therapeutics for cancer, this book is a valuable source for cancer researchers, medical scientists, clinicians, clinical pharmacologists, and graduate students.

-- Provides an update from experts of a field on diagnostics, prognostics as well as therapeutics
+- Provides an update from experts in the field on diagnostics, prognostics and therapeutics

-- Brings a clear overview of the recent findings and references as well as summaries, significant molecular pathways, and conclusions in each chapter
+- Brings a clear overview of recent findings and references, as well as summaries, significant molecular pathways, and conclusions in each chapter

-- Encompasses a general introductory chapter covering overall the contributions in the field, and a chapter summarizing all contributions, synthesizing findings, and projecting future goals
+- Provides a general introductory chapter on contributions in the field and a chapter summary, with synthesized findings and a projection of future goals

 Cancer researchers, medical scientists, clinicians, graduate students